IMPORTANT NOTICE: February 2019 Billing

 City operators monitor water quality on a continuous basis through manual sampling and on site automatic instrumentation.

 Prince George's tap water is fresh as it is continually extracted from the environment and consumed.
 Bottled water can be weeks, even months old, depending on the source.
 The safety of City water is equal or better than bottled water, and no additional treatment is required.

 Water Sampling and Testing

-Approximately 90 samples are taken every month and sent to the BC Center for Disease Control (BCCDC) with the goal of having zero coliforms present.
+Approximately 90 samples are taken every month and sent to the BC Centre for Disease Control (BCCDC) with the goal of having zero coliforms present.
 The City's disinfection practices maintain product integrity and purity throughout the distribution system.
 Safety is equal or better than bottled water.
 No further treatment of tap water is required.

 No Cryptosporidia or Giardia (protazoal parasites) are present in the City's water due to the natural filtering of groundwater.
 Prince George is rated as having one of the best water systems in the province.
 The City's process for negative protozoal cyst control is used in BC Centre for Disease Control and University of British Columbia studies.
 Since 1997, Prince George has had no incidents of Cryptosporidia or Giardia (according to the Northern Health Authority).

 The buffered chemistry of the City's water, and moderate amounts of calcium and hardness, dissuade the leaching of heavy metals or plasticizers out of plumbing or containers.
 For example, Prince George scored one of the lowest concentrations of lead in the province in a Ministry of Health survey (Northern Health).